 SCADA software systems are an aggregation of many different devices.
-These devices include sensors, Remote Terminal Units (RTUs) or Programmable Logic Controllers (PLCs) for example, and an HMI station.
+These devices include sensors, Remote Terminal Unit (RTU) or Programmable Logic Controller (PLC) for example, and an HMI station.

 SCADA systems require a Human Machine Interface (HMI).
-HMIs are also known as Man-Machine Interface (MMI), Operator Interface Terminal (OIT), Local Operator Interface (LOI), or Operator Terminal (OT).
+HMIs are also known as MMI (Man-Machine Interface), OIT (Operator Interface Terminal), LOI (Local Operator Interface), or OT (Operator Terminal).

-The HMI screen user interface presents acquired data from Remote Telemetry Units (RTUs) and Intelligent Electronic Devices (IEDs).
-It also allows an operator to control the RTUs / IEDs or connected equipment.
+The HMI graphical user interface presents acquired data from Remote Telemetry Units (RTUs) and Intelligent Electronic Devices (IEDs).
+It also gives you control capabilities over RTUs / IEDs or connected equipment.
 The SCADA HMI system is a core component of a Remote Monitoring and Controlling System.